simonlee83/citystories-LA-docs/_docs/mod5.md

 _We want to make sure everything is working correctly, so let's visit your live project page.
 To do this:_
 * Click on "Settings" in the right-hand column. (next to graphs)
 ![](https://pages.github.com/images/repo-settings@2x.png)
+* Scroll down to the box titled "GitHub Pages" and under **Source** choose "**master branch**" from the pull-down menu, then click the **Save** button.
-* Scroll down to the box titled "GitHub Pages" and click on the link next to "Your site is published at".
+* The page will refresh.
+Scroll back down to the "GitHub Pages" section.
+If there is a blue box that says "Your site is ready to be published at:...", refresh the page until the box is green and says "Your site is published at ..."
-* It should look something like `http://[githubusername].github.io/lyricalmap`
+* The URL there should look something like `http://[githubusername].github.io/lyricalmap`
 * Click on the link.
 You should see your version of _Los Angeles:The City and the Library_ project site. **If you see "Error 404 Site not found", don't panic!** Sometimes GitHub takes a while to build a new GitHub Pages site.
-We can check back later.
+Just refresh the page until you see the site.
 If you have another issue, let us know!

 #### Add your teammates as collaborators
 Now let's add your teammates as collaborators to your forked site so they can contribute!